 Section 17BE(h) of the PGPA Rules require that Commonwealth entities' annual reports must include a statement of any significant non-compliance issues that relate to the finance law that were reported to the responsible Minister under paragraph 19(1)(e) of the PGPA Act during the reporting period.
-During the reporting period, there was one related entity transaction disclosed in Note 3.2 that was provided in contravention of the STF Act.
+During the reporting period, there were no significant non-compliance issues reported.